mikeyc33/RepData_PeerAssessment1/PA1_template.md

 The total number of rows with NAs = 2304

 ii.
-Devisie a strategy for imputing missing values Missing values will be imputed as mean value for the given interval
+Devise a strategy for imputing missing values:
+    Missing values will be imputed as mean value for the given interval

 iii.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.